3ware/gitops-2024/.github/README.md

 > Unfortunately this also cannot be automated because action runners, using `GITHUB_TOKEN` for authentication, are unable to run `gh pr ready --undo` as the integration is unavailable.
 See [open discussion](https://github.com/cli/cli/issues/8910)

 - The workflow will run through the tests (fmt, validate, TFLint), then run `terraform plan` and post the plan to the pull request and workflow job summary.
-- To approve the plan, add the **approved** label.
+- To approve the plan, approve the pull request and add the pull request to merge queue.
-- When the [Workflows](#workflows) have completed, mark the PR as ready to assign a reviewer from CODEOWNERS. (again cannot be automated on a runner)

 ### When to apply?

 The [debate rumbles on](https://terramate.io/rethinking-iac/mastering-terraform-workflows-apply-before-merge-vs-apply-after-merge/).
-In this case, because it's just me, apply before merge is fine.
+The [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) does a pretty good job of addressing this.
+If `apply` is triggered using the `merge_group` event, the workflow will attempt to apply the plan from the PR and then merge the PR.
+If the apply fails for any reason, then the PR is not merged.

 ### Directories vs Workspaces for multiple environments